fdierer/homebridge-sanremo-coffee-machines/INSTALLATION_GUIDE.md

 ### **Temperature Warnings Still Appearing**

-This means you're still using the old `homebridge-sanremo-cube` plugin.
+This means you're still using the old `homebridge-sanremo-cube-coffeemachine` plugin.

 **Verify:**
 ```bash